T.J. Watt sacks NYG twice; J.J. tweets approval

 Watt nearly had a third sack later in the half, chasing down quarterback Josh Johnson before he got rid of the ball.

-Coach Mike Tomlin is pleased with Watt's overall play but didn't go too far in his praise during a halftime interview with KDKA-TV (Pittsburgh).
+Coach Mike Tomlin was pleased with Watt's overall play but didn't go too far in his praise during a halftime interview with KDKA-TV (Pittsburgh).

 "Those will probably be the two easiest sacks of his [NFL career]," Tomlin said with a smile.
 "I don't want him to get disillusioned.
 But I do like the things that I've sent thus far."